borvalcode/email-sender/README.md

     // Safe way of instantiating an EmailSender val defaultSender = EmailSender.of(host = "localhost", port = 25)

-    // Non-safe way of instantiating an EmailSender: if you ensure the url is [host]:[port], you can use method get() val sender = (EmailSender on "localhost:25").get()
+    // Non-safe way of instantiating an EmailSender: if you are sure that the url is [host]:[port], you can use method get() val sender = (EmailSender on "localhost:25").get()

-    // Non-safe way of instantiating an EmailSender: if you can't ensure the url is well-formed, you can declare a default object val orDefaultSender = EmailSender on inputUrl `or else` defaultSender
+    // Non-safe way of instantiating an EmailSender: if you can't be sure that the url is well-formed, you can declare a default object val orDefaultSender = EmailSender on inputUrl `or else` defaultSender

-    // Non-safe way of instantiating an EmailSender: if you can't ensure the url is well-formed, you can declare a routine if parsing fails val orThrowSender = EmailSender on inputUrl `or else` { throw RuntimeException(it.message, it.cause) }
+    // Non-safe way of instantiating an EmailSender: if you can't be sure that the url is well-formed, you can declare a routine if parsing fails val orThrowSender = EmailSender on inputUrl `or else` { throw RuntimeException(it.message, it.cause) }
 ```